John Rodker: Personal life

 John Rodker's father, David, joined the mass exodus of Jews from what is now Poland to escape the pogroms of the 1880s, moving to England, where, like a number of his family members, he worked as a corset-maker.
 As far as we know, all the Rodkers in the world are related – the name seems to have been invented for (or by) just this one family.
 This surname appears to be a toponymic surname based on the town of Rodka, now in Romania and renamed to Rădăuți.
 David married Leah Jacobson; their children were John and Peter.

 John's younger brother Peter, who used the surname Roker (without the "d"), served for five years during World War I and married Helen Scott.
 He was institutionalized for mental illness from 1934 until his death in 1973.

 John Rodker married three times.
 He and his first wife, the writer Mary Butts (1890–1937), married in May 1918.
 He already had a daughter, Joan (1915–2010), from an earlier relationship with the dancer, Sonia Cohen (1885–1979).
 His daughter by Mary Butts was Camilla (1920–2007), who married Henry Israel.

 The second marriage was to Barbara McKenzie-Smith (1902–1996), a painter, resulting in a son, John Paul (born in 1937), whose surname was changed to Morrison when his mother, after their divorce, married E.A.
 Morrison III.
 Moura Budberg was John Paul's godmother.

 The third marriage was to Marianne Rais (died 1984), a Paris bookseller and daughter of his translator Ludmila Savitzky.

-Joan Rodker's son, Ernest Rodker (born 1937), by the actor Gerard Heinz, was a post-World War II conscientious objector, a founder member of the Committee of 100 and serves as the British spokesperson for Mordechai Vanunu and became a founding member of the Battersea Power Station Community Group.
+Joan Rodker's son, Ernest Rodker (1937–2025), by the actor Gerard Heinz, was a post-World War II conscientious objector, a founder member of the Committee of 100 and serves as the British spokesperson for Mordechai Vanunu and became a founding member of the Battersea Power Station Community Group.